 Each laboratory room and each laboratory preparation room has a first aid kit.
-Material safety data sheets are maintained by the laboratory preparators in the laboratory preparation rooms in Klamath Hall and Huestis Hall.
-Emergency procedures and evacuation plans can be found in display cases in the hallways outside the lab rooms in Huestis and Klamath Halls.
+Material safety data sheets are maintained by the OIMB Boat Operator/Marine Facility Technician.
 A more extensive list for material safety data sheets is maintained in the Office of Environmental Health and Safety (EHS), 541-346-3192.